Gianni Agnelli: Head of Fiat

 In 1991, Agnelli was named an Italian senator for life and joined the independent parliamentary group; he was later named a member of the Senate of the Republic's defence commission.
 In 1997, he briefly acquired de facto control of Telecom Italia.
-In the early 2000s, Agnelli made overtures to General Motors resulting in an agreement under which General Motors progressively became involved in Fiat.
+In the early 2000s, Agnelli made overtures to General Motors, resulting in an agreement under which General Motors progressively became involved in Fiat.
 The crisis of Fiat came when Agnelli was already fighting against cancer, and he could take little part in these events.
 Agnelli also encountered a number of difficulties with Mediobanca through Cesare Romiti, who caused Agnelli anxiety.
-Mediobanca made a policy of constantly supervising Fiat because of their financial interests in the company, often becoming significantly involved in executive decisions and important issues.
+Mediobanca made a policy of constantly supervising Fiat because of its financial interests in the company, often becoming significantly involved in executive decisions and important issues.
 Vincenzo Maranghi, who later became the CEO of the bank, eventually developed a close friendship with Agnelli, despite previous tensions.
 At the time of his death in 2003, Fiat was worth €3.3 billion; Agnelli's inheritance was twenty-five times bigger by 2023.

 Nicknamed L'Avvocato ("The Lawyer") because he had a degree in law even though he was never admitted to the Order of Lawyers, Agnelli was the most important figure in Italian economy, the symbol of capitalism throughout the second half of 20th century, and regarded by many as the true "King of Italy".
 A cultivated man of keen intelligence and a peculiar sense of humour, he was perhaps the most famous Italian abroad, particularly in the United States and New York, forming deep relationships with international bankers and politicians, largely through the Bilderberg Group, whose conferences he attended regularly since 1958.
 Some of the other Bilderberg regulars became close friends, among them Henry Kissinger.
 He was also close to John F. Kennedy, and was a friend of Truman Capote.
 Another longtime associate was David Rockefeller, who appointed him to the International Advisory Committee of Chase Manhattan Bank, of which Rockefeller was chairman; Agnelli sat on this committee for thirty years.
 He was also a member of a syndicate with Rockefeller that for a time in the 1980s owned Rockefeller Center.
 He was also an honorary member of the International Olympic Committee, a position he held until his death, and was named in 2000 the committee honorary president for Torino 2006, of which he was an instrumental promoter.